-- On the server on which the storage group is located, launch Exchange Management Console from Start > All Programs > Microsoft Exchange Server 2010 > Exchange Management Console or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 In the console tree, expand Organization Configuration, and then click Mailbox. - If replication is enabled for the selected database, you should first suspend continuous replication on this database.
+- On the server on which the storage group is located, launch Exchange Management Console from the Apps menu on the Start screen. - 2 In the console tree, expand Organization Configuration, and then click Mailbox. - If replication is enabled for the selected database, you should first suspend continuous replication on this database.
 In the result pane, on the Database Management tab, select the database that you want to suspend. - In the work pane, on the Database Copies tab, right-click the database for which you want to suspend continuous replication.
 Select Suspend Database Copy from the context menu.
 Click Yes to suspend continuous replication.